Guides

 Other people's actions.
 Your palm reflects your tendencies, not someone else's decisions.
 It can't tell you whether your partner will stay or your boss will promote you.

 Fixed destiny.
 Palm lines change throughout your life.
-Whatever your palm shows today reflects your current state and accumulated experiences — it's a snapshot, not a sentence.
+Whatever your palm shows today reflects your current state and accumulated experiences.
+It's a snapshot, not a sentence.

 How AI Changes the Accuracy Equation